abbasamiri/abbasamiri.github.io/_posts/2021-09-17-context-map.md

-*Published Language* is like a document of the service(s) that upstream provides for downstream; this kind of document makes a lower disruption from downstream to upstream.
+*Published Language* is like a document of the service(s) that Upstream provides for Downstream; this kind of document makes a lower disruption from Downstream to Upstream.

 *Published Language* can be defined with XML Schema or JSON Schema.